nereasalamero/lab1-git-race-nereasalamero/REPORT.md

 ## AI Disclosure
 ### AI Tools Used
-- [List specific AI tools used]
+[List specific AI tools used]
+- DeepSeek
+- ChatGPT
+- Grammarly

 ### AI-Assisted Work
-- [Describe what was generated with AI assistance]
+[Describe what was generated with AI assistance]<br>
-- [Percentage of AI-assisted vs. original work]
+[Percentage of AI-assisted vs. original work]<br>
-- [Any modifications made to AI-generated code]
+[Any modifications made to AI-generated code]<br>
+**GENERAL MATTERS**
+- Generate an ordered list of the functionality, based on their difficulty.
+This helped me decide which functionalities I wanted to implement first.
+- Rewrite some of the explanations, in order to increase its clarity.

+**THEME CUSTOMISATION**
+- Little bugs fix (e.g. route bugs).

+**MULTI-LANGUAGE SUPPORT**
+- What is i18n, how to install it, how to solve installation errors.

 ### Original Work
 - [Describe work done without AI assistance]